 5) C++ Hierarchical Inheritance

-In C++, hierarchical inheritance is defined as the process of deriving multiple classes from a single base class.
-In this inheritance, we can include all features in the base class that are common in child classes.
+In C++, hierarchical inheritance is the concept where multiple classes are derived from a single base class.
+This inheritance allows us to incorporate shared attributes and behaviors from the base class into the child classes.

 Syntax